 NOTE: Due to recent staffing shifts, we will be following up with prospective volunteers in mid-May 2019.
 We appreciate your patience!

 TLC’s Legal Information Helpline provides basic information about laws that affect transgender people in the areas of employment, healthcare, civil rights, family law, and access to identity documents.
 Each year, TLC’s Legal Information Helpline receives over 2000 calls and emails from transgender and gender nonconforming community members and their families seeking legal information, resources, and referrals, and the number keeps growing.
 We rely on trained volunteers to meet this significant need.

 Specific responsibilities of a Legal Helpline Volunteer may include:

-Specific responsibilities of a TIDE Intake Volunteer include:
+Specific responsibilities of a Spanish Helpline Volunteer may include:

 As a volunteer for TLC’s Community Resistance Network, in any position, you will:

 - Learn about the legal rights of transgender and gender nonconforming people

 - Help us provide information and resources to community members

 - Help individuals navigate our often complex and confusing legal system

 - Help connect people with knowledgeable pro bono lawyers in their area